VB-algebroid morphisms and representations up to homotopy: Introduction

-\textbf{Acknowledgements:} The authors would like to thank Henrique Bursztyn and Benoit Dherin for useful comments that have improved the presentation of this work.
-Drummond acknowledges support of CAPES-FCT at IST-Lisboa, where part of this work was developed.
+\textbf{Acknowledgements:} The authors would like to thank Henrique Bursztyn and Jim Stasheff for useful comments that have improved the presentation of this work. \comment{Thiago: I tried to talk about this with Camilo but he never gave any valuable suggestion.} \comment{Madeleine: yes, I know what you mean...
+What about Jim Stasheff, Cristian?
+Do you want to thank him?} Drummond acknowledges support of CAPES-FCT at IST-Lisboa, where part of this work was developed.
 Jotz was supported by the Dorothea-Schl\"ozer program of the University of G\"ottingen, and a fellowship for prospective researchers of the Swiss NSF (PBELP2\_137534) for research conducted at UC Berkeley, the hospitality of which she is thankful for.
 Ortiz would like to thank IMPA (Rio de Janeiro) for a 2012-Summer Postdoctoral Fellowship and its hospitality while part of this work was carried out.